 Have a Massage with a View – The Spa at Karma Kandara is located on the top of a cliff and has massage rooms with a simply spectacular view over the Andaman Sea.

 Take a Surfing Lesson – Uluwatu has been a popular spot amongst surfers for a long time.
-You just cannot spend two weeks in Bali without tackling the break that made this spot famous.
+You just cannot spend two weeks in Bali without attempting to tackle the break that made this spot famous.

 Enjoy Sunset at Rock Bar – It probably needs no introduction, Rock Bar is a spectacular cocktail bar built on top of a rock at Ayana Resort, with stunning sunset views.
 It gets hectic.
 The bar opens at 4 pm, but the line up begins around 3 pm.
-If you’re staying at Ayana, you’ll get priority over non-guests.
+However, if you book your accommodation at Ayana, you’ll get priority entry!